rstrotmann/nif/docs/reference/add_observation.md

 derive the nominal time (NTIME) field and can be selected using the `ntime_method` argument.

-- 'TPT' atttempts to extract the nominal time from the 'xxTPT' field of the SDTM data
+- 'TPT' attempts to extract the nominal time from the 'xxTPT' field of the SDTM data

 - 'TPTNUM' interprets the 'xxTPTNUM' field as the numerical